Unit 6. Some important sorts of words

 |greet-fact1 Achilles-acc-nom2a tortoise-partacc-dat2 friend-partnom-dat2 PIIn−1-acc-dat3 crab-acc-nom3.|

-What has been stated of compounds’ modifiers is also true for pronouns: they can and should be omitted if the information they convey is irrelevant, or if it is evident from context.
+What has been stated of compounds’ modifiers is also true for pronouns: they can and should be omitted if the information they convey is irrelevant, or if it is clear from context.

 Reflexivity vs. reciprocity

 The contrast between reflexive (‘They are talking to themselves’) and reciprocal usage (‘They are talking to each other’) of pronouns can become important whenever a pronoun refers to an object consisting of more than one thing or person.
-To explicitly express reflexivity, we need the verb Rà. ‘make/become each individual separately/respectively’ (which is one of the indefinite numerals about which we will hear more in the following two units).
+To explicitly express reflexivity, we need the verb Rà. ‘make/become each individual separately/respectively’ (about which we will hear a bit more in the following two units).
 This verb forms a partitive bracket with a relative pronoun, meaning ‘each (respective) individual from the set forming the sender (recipient, etc.)’, in our example ‘each of the speakers’.
-Normally, we should use the corresponding compound meaning ‘the speakers (each of them)’, which is shorter and virtually synonymous.
+We normally use the corresponding compound, which is shorter and virtually synonymous.

 |speak-fact1 Achilles-partacc-nom2a tortoise-partacc-nom2 each-acc-dat2 PIn−2-nom-partacc3.|

 |wáx axileynsè fkrynjè weRèi.||They are speaking to the speakers, each respective one.
 (Note the change of the pronoun.)|

 Reciprocity is expressed by negating ‘each’ (nà RÌy ⇒ RynÌ. ‘not each one seperately’) and then compounding with a pronoun as before.
 Again, omit anything that is clear from context.